microsoft/service-fabric-observer/README.md

 ***INTRODUCTION***

-FabricObserver (FO) is a user-configurable stateless Service Fabric service that monitors both user services and internal fabric services for potential problems related to resource usage, networking, and certificates/security.
+FabricObserver (FO) is a user-configurable stateless Service Fabric service that monitors both user services and internal fabric services for potential problems related to resource usage across Disk, CPU, Memory, Networking.
 It employs a simple-to-understand Observer development model, enabling the creation of new observers very quickly with little cognitive complexity...

-FO is implemented using Service Fabric’s external/public API surface only.
+FO is implemented using Service Fabric’s public API surface only.
 It does not ship with SF.
 It is independent of the SF runtime engineering schedule…

 FO is composed of Observer objects (instance classes) that are designed to observe, record, and report on several machine-level environmental conditions inside a VM, so at the OS node level of a Service Fabric cluster.

 In Warning and Error states, an observer signals status (reports) via a Service Fabric Health Report (e.g., extended, high CPU and Memory usage, extended Disk IO, limited Disk space, Networking issues (latency, unavailability, unusually high or low network IO).
 Since an observer doesn't know what's good and what's bad by simply observing some resource state (in some cases, like disk space monitoring and fabric system service monitoring, there are predefined maxima/minima), a user must provide Warning and Error thresholds that ring the alarm bells.
 These settings are supplied and packaged in Service Fabric configuration files (both XML and JSON are supported).

-Finally, FO logs to disk, logs to long-running resource usage data in CSV files, and signals SF Health Reports under Warning and Error conditions.
-All of these are configurable across on/off and verbosity (in the case of file logging).
-For external users, it will be trivial to hook up output to some diagnostics/log analytics service.
+Finally, FO logs to disk, optionally logs to long-running resource usage data in CSV files, and signals SF Health Reports under Warning and Error conditions.
+It ships with an AppInsights teletmetry implementation and you can use whatever provider you want.
+All of these are configurable across feature enablement and verbosity (in the case of file logging).

 Currently, FabricObserver is implemented as a .NET Desktop Application, which means it is Windows-only.
 There is a ToDo to convert to .NET Core 2.2.x.
 This should be relatively easy to do, but we are focusing on Windows in the first release as most of our customers run Service Fabric on Windows VMs...

-FabricObserver needs to be generic enough to be useful across scenarios and not bound to a specific set of workloads.
-Our goal is to continue to build this out in a general-purpose way, targeting all users (not just internal SF customers).
-To begin, we have designed and implemented a handful of Observers that we will employ in production in the near term to better understand what we need to build for the long term.

 In this iteration of the project, we have designed Observers that can be configured by users to monitor the machine-level side effects of an App (defined as a